nus-cs2030s/2324-s2/docs/38-thread.md

 # Unit 38: Threads

-After this unit, students should:
+!!! abstract "Learning Objectives"

+    Students should

     - understand the behaviour of thread
     - be able to create a simple thread

 ## Synchronous Programming